onomondo/nrf-softsim/docs/integration.md

   that rate**.
 SEGGER RTT avoids the UART bottleneck entirely.
 Debug only.
 - **`SOFTSIM_UICC_DISABLE_SMS`** — compiles the core without SMS, and with it RFM/OTA remote
   file management (OTA arrives over SMS); `CONFIG_SOFTSIM_HEAP_SIZE` defaults to 15000.
-The card still answers SMS-PP DOWNLOAD with 6A81 and an error log; pair it with a profile that clears EF.UST service 28 so the modem never offers one.
+The card still answers an SMS-PP DOWNLOAD, with 6F00 and an error log.

 ## Flash partitioning